 We aim to follow our motto of, Love and Serve to ensure that we have the highest expectations for all our children, ensuring that each child reaches their full potential, academically, socially and spiritually.
 In order to do this, we engage in a range of strategies to issue challenge at an appropriate level, and provide support to overcome barriers to learning.
 We provide a rich and broadly balanced curriculum, which makes an exceptional contribution to pupils’ outcomes, and with individualised learning so that children are engaged and achieve exceptionally well now, and at the next stage of their education and in adult life.

 Pupil Premium Funding (PPF) is a government initiative that targets extra funding at pupils from deprived backgrounds.
 Research shows that pupils from deprived backgrounds underachieve compared to their non-deprived peers.
 The premium is provided to enable these pupils to be supported to reach their potential.
 The Government has used pupils entitled to free school meals (FSM), looked after children and service children as indicators of deprivation, and have provided a fixed amount of money for schools per pupil based on the number of pupils registered for FSM over a rolling six year period.
-At Shoreside, we will be using the indicator of those eligible for FSM as well as identified vulnerable groups as our target children to ‘close the gap’ regarding attainment.
+We will be using the indicator of those eligible for FSM as well as identified vulnerable groups as our target children to ‘close the gap’ regarding attainment.

 By following the key principles below, we believe we can maximise the impact of our Pupil Premium spending: